 Everyone has their own unique addiction story.
-And yet, no matter how you arrived in that dangerous place, getting the best heroin addiction treatment can be where you get clean, sober and regain control over your life.
-The short-term effects of heroin use may start out manageable for you but if not treated, addiction, overdose, and death could be in your near future.
-Therefore, contact our medical professionals online or call us at 855.478.3650 today to discover how the side effects of heroin use can pull you under quickly.
+However, getting the best heroin addiction treatment is the ideal path for anyone to get sober and regain control over their life.
+The short-term effects of heroin use may be manageable for you, but if not treated, addiction, overdose, and death could be in the near future.
+Therefore, contact our medical professionals online or call us at 855.478.3650 today to learn how our heroin addiction treatment in Washington can help.

 The Dangerous Side Effects Of Heroin Use

-After these effects of heroin use fade away, you will be sleepy and drowsy.
+After these effects of heroin use fade away, you will be sleepy and tired.
 This lasts for hours as your basic functions, like your heartbeat and breathing, slow down.
-You may be calm and feel good but this feeling is a dangerous lie.
-Within hours after the effects of heroin use have decreased, your body will start to crave more.
+You may be calm and feel good, but this feeling is a dangerous lie.
 Without another heroin hit, you will begin to experience withdrawal, the symptoms of which include:

 - Extreme physical pain

 After the effects of heroin use decrease, your body will start craving more.

 The Short-Term Effects of Heroin Use

 The short-term effects of heroin use, that coveted high, lasts only a few minutes.
 The withdrawal, however, lasts longer, and the addiction that can form when chasing the next high to feel normal, to avoid coming down, unfortunately, can last a lifetime without professional medical care.
 You may hear about the glorious short-term high, but the complete list of short-term effects of heroin use includes:

 - Sedation and drowsiness